Black-Hole Phenomenology

 * Evaporation: After black-hole formation, in addition to possible growth by accretion of additional matter, the stages are (i) Balding, in which the black hole loses its hair and becomes stationary; (ii) Hawking radiation, in which the black hole shrinks; and (iii) Quantum gravity phase, about which we still don't know much.

-@ General references: Adams et al PLB(99) [effect of a cosmological constant on radiation]; Dalal & Griest PLB(00)ap [all eventually evaporate].
+@ General references: Adams et al PLB(99) [effect of a cosmological constant on radiation]; Dalal & Griest PLB(00)ap [all eventually evaporate]; Ashtekar et al PRD(13)-a1306 [dynamics of horizon multipole moments and approach to the final state].

 @ Hawking radiation: Stephens PLA(89); Rosu IJMPD(94)gq/96, NCB(93)gq/95, MPLA(93)gq/97, MPLA(98), G&C(01)gq/94.

-Black-Hole Detection and Observation > s.a. analogs [and mimickers]; black holes [view from the inside]; types of black holes.
+Detection and Observation > s.a. analogs [and mimickers]; binaries; event horizons; types of black holes [including microscopic]; supermassive black holes.

-* Status: There are many candidates, in a range of masses from stellar ones to supermassive ones in galactic cores, but no definitive evidence that they really are black holes; Although some people say that it is possible to observe effects arising from the presence of a horizon, the most convincing type may be the detection of the specific frequencies predicted for quasinormal modes, for example in ringdowns after mergers.
+* Candidates: 2008, There are many, in a range of masses from stellar ones to supermassive ones in galactic cores, but no definitive evidence that they really are black holes; Although some people say that it is possible to observe effects arising from the presence of a horizon, the most convincing type may be the detection of the specific frequencies predicted for quasinormal modes, for example in ringdowns after mergers; 2016, We now know a few with masses in the tens of solar masses, from gravitational-wave observations; 2020, The nearest of the couple dozen known black holes in our galaxy is part of a triple system in Telescopium, 1000 ly away.

-Other Effects and Properties > s.a. black-hole formation; kerr spacetime; quantum black holes; quantum cloning; spacetime subsets.
+Other Effects and Properties > s.a. astrophysics; matter in kerr backgrounds [including overspinning]; spacetime subsets.

 * Rotating black holes: According to a calculation by K Thorne, the maximum value of a allowed for a rotating (Kerr) black hole spun up by accreting matter is 0.998; This is a conservative bound, however, and more recent simulations suggest that the limit is at most 0.93.